springernature/frontend-playbook/css/how-we-write-css.md

 They should be **modular**, which means they should have a single focus, and contain everything neccessary to display that part of the UI.

-They should be <a name="isolated"></a>**isolated**, meaning they do not directly modify or depend on another component.
+They should be **isolated**, meaning they do not directly modify or depend on another component.
 This is more important than code reuse across components as this _could_ increase dependencies and tight coupling.

 #### Utilities
 Utilities are high-specificity, very explicit immutable classes that apply a single rule or a single piece of functionality.
 They are used as overrides, helper classes, and to quickly build up simple page elements.